Barbera vs Barbaresco: What's the Difference?

 Barbera is the name of a grape variety, and one of the most widely planted in Piedmont.
 It's the heart of everyday Italian wine culture, loved for its approachability, juicy fruit, and natural freshness.
 You'll often see Barbera d'Alba (we have two: by Cordero or Fontanabianca) or Barbera d'Asti on the label, indicating where it's grown.

-These wines tend to be deeply coloured, bursting with flavours of cherry, plum, and soft spice, with high acidity and low tannins.
+These wines tend to be deeply coloured, bursting with cherry, plum, and soft spice, with high acidity and low tannins.
 That makes them perfect for pizza, pasta, and just about anything you'd serve at a midweek dinner.
-The high acidity in Barbera makes it incredibly food-friendly, it cuts through rich tomato sauces beautifully and complements everything from grilled vegetables to charcuterie boards.
+The high acidity makes Barbera incredibly food-friendly — it cuts through rich tomato sauces beautifully and complements everything from grilled vegetables to charcuterie boards.

-Some versions, like our Barbera d'Alba DOC Superiore, see a bit of oak ageing, giving them extra depth without losing their easy charm.
-This particular style bridges the gap between everyday drinking and more serious wine occasions, perfect when you want something a bit more sophisticated than your usual weeknight bottle.
+Some versions, like our Barbera d'Alba DOC Superiore, see a little oak ageing, giving them extra depth without losing their easy charm.
+This style bridges the gap between everyday drinking and more serious occasions — perfect when you want something a bit more sophisticated than your usual weeknight bottle.

 Barbaresco: Piedmont's Noble Expression